Maluri station

-The Maluri station is an integrated light rapid transit (LRT) and mass rapid transit (MRT) located on the eastern fringe of Kuala Lumpur near and named after Taman Maluri (Malay; English: Maluri Garden), a residential housing estate.
-The station is located along Federal Route 1 Jalan Cheras (English: Cheras Road) opposite the AEON Taman Maluri shopping centre and Sunway Velocity Mall.
+Maluri station is an integrated light rapid transit (LRT) and mass rapid transit (MRT) located on the eastern fringe of Cheras, Kuala Lumpur near and named after Taman Maluri, a residential housing estate.
+The station is located along Jalan Cheras (English: Cheras Road, also known as Jalan Cheras Lama or Old Cheras Road), near the Jalan Cheras Lama exit of the Sungai Besi Expressway, opposite the AEON Taman Maluri shopping centre and Sunway Velocity Mall.
 The Kerayong River also runs beside the station.

-The station consists of an elevated station served by the Ampang Line (formerly known as STAR LRT) which was opened in 1996, and the underground station served by the Kajang Line which was opened on 17 July 2017.
+The station consists of an elevated station served by the LRT Ampang Line (formerly known as STAR LRT) which was opened in 1996, and the underground station served by the MRT Kajang Line which was opened on 17 July 2017.
 Both stations are connected via a paid-area-to-paid-area elevated pedestrian linkway.

-Under the station naming rights granted by Mass Rapid Transit Corporation Sdn Bhd (MRT Corp), the MRT station is currently known as AEON–Maluri MRT station.
+Under the station naming rights programme, the MRT station is currently known as Maluri–AEON MRT station.

 Station Background

 Colonial era

-During British colonial era and until the 1980s, the site of the present-day Maluri station was a halt on the KTMB network called Pudoh Ulu or Pudu Ulu.
+During British colonial era and until the 1980s, the site of the present-day Maluri station was a halt on the Keretapi Tanah Melayu (KTM) network called Pudoh Ulu or Pudu Ulu.

 The MRT station's Entrance B (left) and Entrance D (right) on either side of Jalan Cheras.

-LRT Ampang Line station
+LRT station

-The older elevated station serves the LRT Ampang Line which is built according to the standard design of the Ampang Line elevated stations.
+The older elevated station serves the LRT Ampang Line, which is built according to the standard design of the Ampang Line elevated stations.

 It consists of two side platforms flanking the double elevated tracks, above a concourse level where the fare gates are located.
-Both platforms can be reached from the concourse level via stairways and escalators.
-Previously, there were no elevators, and hence, the station was not disabled-friendly until they were fitted in 2015.
+Both platforms can be reached from the concourse level via stairways, escalators and elevators.
+The elevators were a recent addition to the station, and hence, the station was not disabled-friendly until they were installed in 2015.

-MRT Kajang Line station
+MRT station

-The MRT station is one of the seven underground stations of the MRT Sungai Buloh-Kajang Line.
+The MRT station is one of the seven underground stations of the MRT Kajang Line.
 The underground station is built directly beneath Jalan Cheras.
-The station has two underground levels - a concourse level with fare gates, customer service office, toilets and machinery rooms - and a platform below with an island platform configuration.
+The station has two underground levels - a concourse level with fare gates, a customer service office, toilets and machinery rooms - and an island platform below.

 The theme given for the design of the station is "New Generation" and features colourful panels on the exterior and interior walls of the station.